juniorsundarCasual/TGT/vault/volume-2.chapter-080.md

 "Do you think it will work?
 Consulting Teacher Larks, I mean," Jean added with evident doubt and uncertainty in her voice.

-"To answer Young miss, this slave has said it before and will say it again: this slave firmly believes that Young miss is destined to soar through the heavens!"
+"To answer Young Miss, this slave has said it before and will say it again: this slave firmly believes that Young Miss is destined to soar through the heavens!"

 "That's just false hopefulness-"

-"This slave may be presumptuous to ask this, but why does Young miss firmly believe that she will fail?"
+"This slave may be presumptuous to ask this, but why does Young Miss firmly believe that she will fail?"

 Jean lowered her head and said, "We've failed so many times already..."

-"But Young miss, to borrow from miss' own words, unless we test it out, we should not readily write out an unexplored possibility as a foregone conclusion."
+"But Young Miss, to borrow from miss' own words, unless we test it out, we should not readily write out an unexplored possibility as a foregone conclusion."

 "But if all we ever face is failure, what confidence is there that the n-th outcome will be anything different?"